 [2016] Microsoft's Emotion API Determines the Best Companion at TGS2016 [Review]

-My wife told me to cut and trim the edges of a pumpkin because she was going to make simmered pumpkin, so I trimmed the edges for the first time in a while.
-I
+My wife asked me to cut and trim the edges of a pumpkin because she was making simmered pumpkin, so I trimmed the edges for the first time in a long time.
+I really

-need to learn from the delicacy of Japanese cuisine.
+need to learn from the delicate techniques of Japanese cuisine.

-Today I wanted to use Microsoft's Emotion API, so I was looking for something to use, but the only images I had that looked like they might be useful were of the companions at Tokyo Game Show 2016 (hereafter referred to as TGS2016).
+Today, I wanted to use Microsoft's Emotion API, so I was looking for some material, but the only images I had on hand that seemed suitable were pictures of the booth models from Tokyo Game Show 2016 (TGS2016).
+So,

 Preparing to use Emotion API with a Microsoft account

-In order to access the Emotion API, you will need an API key, so first prepare to use the Emotion API from the Microsoft Cognitive Services
+To use the Emotion API, you will need an API Key.
+First,the Microsoft Cognitive Servicesprepare to use the Emotion API from

 Click the "My Account" link on the top right to go to the login screen